 The Old Forts

 Morocco has lots of old forts and palaces and most travellers miss them visiting the cities.
 Some of my highlights were Kasbah Glaoui (outside Telouet), Kasbah Amridil (near the town of Skoura), and the whole of Ait Benhaddou which is a fortified village and UNESCO world heritage site.
 I love the tilework that you see in many of the palaces, it is for me one of the most beautiful aspects of Moorish design (see the Saadian Tombs and El Bahia Palace in Marrakesh and El Glaoui Palace and Bou Inania Madrasa in Fez).

 Markets in Morocco have a lot of colour and you’ll see lots of beautiful carpets, leatherware, ceramic plates and materials.
 If you’re a shopper you’ll go crazy.
-When Lissette and I have an apartment again we’ll go back to Morocco just to pick up some decorations.

 I didn’t much like the food in Morocco (more on that below) – but I LOVED the mint teas.
 They’ll serve it to you whenever you check into a hotel, it’s what you can count on more than anything.
 And they’ll usually bring you cookies to go with it.
 I love Moroccan tea more than any other tea anywhere in the world (btw, their coffee, “nous nous” is fantastic as well).